marcodallavecchia/biologistsadventure/_posts/2020-05-26-difficulty-of-understanding-nature.md

 ---
-title: The difficulty of understanding nature
+title: "The difficulty of understanding nature"
-categories: General
+categories: ENG
 ---
 A precious thing that being a biologist gives you is the ability to see the world in a different way.
 As you can imagine this includes many different aspects, most of them very subjective.
 One of my favorite biologist-peculiar special views is how we see our place in the universe.
 By our place I mean how I see humans amongst all species.